yelunl/HCD/README.md

 ## Week 2
 I made my first prototype where you can select text with max 2 clicks.
 Then you get a popup where you can copy the text.
 After copying you can go to a textarea when clicking on it you get another popup that says paste.
 Then you have successfully selected, copy and pasted text.
 This will be tested with Nicolette.

+### The test
+The test went well.
+There are many insight about this test.
+- Copying was really hard.
+Mostly because the copying start from each character.
+Sometimes when she used the tablet she would click twise on the same character which would be registered and cause the select to happen on that area.
+When clicking a different section with a 3rd click it won't work.
+It caused a bit of confusion.
+- There was no feedback given when she selected text.
+So she clicked the copy button a few times.
+- There was a bit of scrolling needed.
+She couldn't do that with the pen.

+Things to do next:
+- add more feedback when clicked on a button
+- make selections based on words instead of characters
+- no scrolling

+Extra things
+- Make scrolling possible with a click